M0rph3v5/Vinger/README.md

 # Vinger
-A simple library which shows your fingers on the screen, helps with demo's and presentations so people actually have a clue where you are tapping.
+A simple iOS library which shows your fingers on the screen, helps with demo's and presentations so people actually have a clue where you are tapping.

 <img src="https://dl.dropboxusercontent.com/u/911564/noes.gif"/>